CityOfLosAngeles/best-practices/spatial-analysis-intermediate.md

 # Intermediate: Working with Geospatial Data

 Place matters.
-After covering the [intro tutorial](./spatial-analysis-intro.md), you're ready to take your spatial analysis to the next level.
+After breezing through the [intro tutorial](./spatial-analysis-intro.md), you're ready to take your spatial analysis to the next level.

 Below are short demos of other common manipulations of geospatial data.
 * [Create geometry column from latitude and longitude coordinates](#Create-geometry-column-from-latitude-and-longitude-coordinates)